ARTICLE

 Loading ...

 Dr. Valerie Jane Morris-Goodall, best known simply as Jane Goodall, was born in Bournemouth, England, on April 3, 1934, to Margaret (Vanne) Myfanwe Joseph and Mortimer (Mort) Herbert Morris-Goodall.
 As a child, she had a natural love for the outdoors and animals.
-She had a much-loved dog, Rusty, a pony, and a tortoise, to name a few of their family pets.
+She had a much-loved dog, Rusty, a pony and a , to name a few of their family pets.
 When Jane was about eight she read the Tarzan and Dr. Dolittle series and, in love with Africa, dreamed of traveling to work with the animals featured in her favorite books.

 Jane was unable to afford college after graduation and instead elected to attend secretarial school in South Kensington, where she perfected her typing, shorthand, and bookkeeping skills.
-She retained her dream of going to Africa to live among and learn from wild animals, and so she took on a few jobs including waitressing and working for a documentary film company, saving every penny she earned for her goal.
+She retained her dream of going to Africa to live among and learn from animals, and so she took on a few jobs including waitressing and working for a documentary film company, saving every penny she earned for her goal.
 At age 23, she left for Africa to visit a friend, whose family lived on a farm outside Nairobi, Kenya.

 Gombe Stream National Park